monowarulIslamShraban/Exam-Hall-Monitoring-System/readme.md

 ## ⚙️ How It Works

 1. **Video Streaming:**
-   - The ESP32-S3 module streams video over Wi-Fi. ([abrarhussien/examination-system--JS: demo - GitHub](https://github.com/abrarhussien/examination-system--JS?utm_source=chatgpt.com))
+   - The ESP32-S3 module streams video over Wi-Fi.

 2. **Processing & Detection:**
    - The Python script captures the video stream.